-I use to eat, on average, about 8ish meals of meat per week (if you average 3 meals a day over 7 days) – and that varied depending on my days – sometimes I have 2 meals a day, others my intake will be with 5-7 smaller meals.
+I use to eat, on average, roughly 8ish meals of meat per week (if you average 3 meals a day over 7 days) – and that varied depending on my days – sometimes I eat 2 meals a day, others my intake will be with 5-7 smaller meals.
 In a traditional sense that would mean out of those 21 meals per week, I ate meat 38% of the time.
 This varied from chicken to beef to turkey.
 I figured aside from my lentils and beans and a few other sources I regularly eat, that I would compile a list of various protein-rich sources that are non-meat related and I wanted to do this for two reasons.

 - Share my knowledge with all of you, so that this may benefit you as well.

 That being said, let’s get down to the facts – and this post is purely about alternatives and nothing else, so here are 10 surprising sources of protein.
-Whether you are vegetarian or from time to time you enjoy throwing in a slab of meat, the list below contains 10 various protein-rich sources that are plant-based and on my list of alternatives to meat.
+Whether you are vegetarian or from time to time enjoy throwing in a slab of meat on the grill, the list below contains 10 various protein-rich sources that are plant-based and on my list of alternatives to meat.

 Note: I mention 1 cup which is a custom American/British unit of measurement.
 For us Europeans, it would be a coffee cup (1/4 of a liter).

 1 cup of guava is roughly 4.20 grams of protein.

 This tropical fruit is probably one you are not eating, at least not regularly.
 In a cup, you will find 4 grams of protein and 9 grams of fiber including three times the vitamin C of a large orange!
 Guavas are also rich in lycopene a phytonutrient that is linked to the reduction of cancer and cardiovascular disease.

 The perfect guava is determined if you can easily slide through the skin with your fingernail.
 To prepare guava, just wash it off and eat.
 The skin and even seeds are edible.
 They make a great addition to fruit salads, etc.

 1 cup of cooked pasta contains roughly 10 grams of protein.